Deficit Reduction Act (DRA)

-- A Medicaid Program Integrity & Compliance Program policy that outlines Magellan’s comprehensive compliance program for the detection and prevention of fraud, waste and abuse in the Medicaid program.
-To review the policy, please click the Medicaid Program Integrity & Compliance Program Policy.
+- Medicaid Program Integrity & Compliance Program Policy that outlines Magellan’s comprehensive compliance program for the detection and prevention of fraud, waste and abuse in the Medicaid program.

 Copies of our False Claims and Whistleblower Protection policy, Medicaid Program Integrity & Compliance Program policy, State False Claims Laws summary and Code of Conduct Handbook are also available upon request by contacting the Compliance Hotline at (800) 915-2108 or emailing us at firstname.lastname@example.org.